papito/siftlog-py/README.md

 ```
 `{"msg": "User \"fez\" admin?
 False",  "username": "fez", "is_admin": false, "level": "DEBUG"}`

 Note that this is more performant than regular logging.
 String interpolation is *expensive*, possibly causing significant drag in a system with lots of log statements.
-With defferred string substituion, a log statement will never gets expanded if it's not being logged at a given level.
+With defferred string substituion, a log statement will never get expanded if it's not being logged at a given level in the first place.

 ### Constants (re-occurring values)
 Logging is more noise than useful if you do not know the context of a log message.
 Which container is it running on?
 What environment is it in?
-Constants can be set up once, and they will stick throughout the lifecycle of the logger:
+Constants can be set up once, and they will stick throughout the lifecycle of a logger:

 ```python
 import os
 from siftlog import SiftLog

 log = SiftLog(logger, pid=os.getpid(), env='INTEGRATION')
 ```

-`{"msg": "And here I am", "pid": 37463, "env": "INTEGRATION", "level": "INFO"}`
+`{"msg": "Extremely hardcore", "pid": 37463, "env": "INTEGRATION", "level": "INFO"}`

 ### Dynamic logging context - callbacks
-Often you need to add dynamic contextual data to log statements, as opposed to one-time constants.
-In addition to constants, SiftLog can also except
+Often you need to add dynamic contextual data to log statements as opposed to one-time constants.
+SiftLog can except methods that will provide dynamic information depending on the context.

 Logging request IDs or user IDs are very common use cases, so to log a thread-local property with Flask, for example,
 we can do the following: